nostrocket/nostrocket.org/self-organizing-unorganization.md

 ## What is a SOU?

-A Self Organizing Unorganization is a mechanism by which multiple people can worth together on a shared profit-seeking endeavor without *requiring* leadership or [organizational mutexes](/mutexes.html).
+A Self Organizing Unorganization is a way for multiple people to work together on a shared profit-seeking endeavor without *requiring* leadership or [organizational mutexes](/mutexes.html).

 If you want a one-sentence definition of freedom, how about *the ability to do interesting things with other people*.
 This is the point of a SOU.